Every marketing team aspires to go viral. Because the kind of limelight that a viral post sheds on a brand is a goal worth chasing.

 Your readers are human beings.
 Therefore, they have a natural tendency to relate to strong emotional content – real-life stories about struggle, kindness, determination, and hope.

 For example, the Make-A-Wish foundation aims at making wishes come true for hundreds of people.
 This is one of their campaigns with John Cena that crossed the milestone of 300 million impressions.

 While creating a viral marketing campaign, remember that the content you make must be unique, which hasn’t been seen before.

 It should be interesting enough to tap into your audience’s attention.
 They should be able to resonate with the theme of your viral marketing.
-You can find new topic suggestions or content ideas using a social media content tool like SocialPilot.
+To levelup your social media content, you can also rely on SocialPilot’s AI Assistant that can help you create captivating social media content that resonates with your audience.